 Let me know how you like these!
 If you have another recipe you enjoy please share in the comments!

-Anyone who knows me knows I live a healthy juicy lifestyle!
-My friend Shane from running on Juice turned me on to juicing a while back and I have been hooked ever since.
-I think people are curious about juicing, but are afraid to try it out, and I think thats just silly.
+Anyone who knows me knows I live a healthy lifestyle!
+My friend Shane from running on Juice turned me on to juicing a while back and I have been hooked on juice and smoothies ever since.
+I think people are curious about juicing, but are afraid to try it out, and I think that’s just silly.
 You have not lived until you have had a glass of fresh apple juice with NOTHING in it but pure apple goodness!
-Thats all it took for me.
-The best news is thats is just the beginning.
-I have regularly made juices with 7-10 ingredients and when you start doing that you can get some truly amazing flavors, and to be honest about the same prep time as it would take to make toast and cereal.
+That’s all it took for me.
+The best news is that it is just the beginning.
+I have regularly made juices with 7-10 ingredients and when you start doing that you can get some truly amazing flavors, in about the same prep time as it would take to make toast and cereal.

 If you don’t know I am a HUGE fan of Jason Vales 7 Pounds in 7 days and lost 10 pounds in a week drinking nothing but fresh fruit and veggie juice and I felt GREAT the entire time.
-In fact I still drink 2-3 juices or smoothies every day as part of my diet plan.
+In fact, I still drink juices or smoothies nearly every day as part of my diet plan.

-Lots of people worry about being overly hungry on this kind of plan and I can assure you I was never hungry.
+Lots of people worry about being overly hungry on this kind of diet and I can assure you I was never hungry.
 In fact, on many days I failed to drink all of the juices in my plan because I was completely full.
-It was a bit of a cultural adjustment getting used to eating so much produce, but the change was totally worth it.
-So, I am writing this quick post because I wanted to share a free e-book from Jason Vale that has 17 amazing juice recipes in it.
-To get it you will have to sign up for his news letter, but its totally worth it and you can always unsubscribe.
+It was a bit of a cultural adjustment getting used to consuming so much produce, but the change was totally worth it.

 Today was a good day… After a very busy week today I got some good rest!
 The day started with breakfast with some friends at The Buzz Inn Steak House.
 I had eggs benidict that fore some reason I was able to tolerate quite well.
 I got home, played some games for a bit and did a little reading.
 The the entire family went shopping for dinner and some new running shorts.
 I had a bean burrito for lunch, and a few hours later went for a nice fast walk run with Sophia through the hills in the neighborhood.
 We had an awesome time and spent most of the time talking and goofing off.
 Its nice to enjoy time with my children and still get a good calorie burn, and I was excited to hear sophia wants to run track.
 At 6 this is a ways off, but she knows what training is, and seems to be taking her new goal quite seriusly!